pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

   Not recognized values will make the log_level be INFO.
 Default is info

 log_path
   The log file location.
-Default is pgagroal.log.
+Default is pgmoneta.log.
 Can be a strftime(3) compatible string

 log_rotation_age
   The age that will trigger a log file rotation.
 If expressed as a positive number, is managed as seconds.